harsh778/harsh778.github.io/README.md

 ## Usage and Development

-To have this app on your pc, you need to:
+To have this web application on your pc, you need to:
 * [download](https://github.com/harsh778/harsh778.github.io/archive/master.zip) or clone this repo:
   - Clone using SSH:
   ```